-Qube Personnel must seek approval in writing if they intend to offer or provide a benefit if the benefit is valued above A\$250 or foreign currency equivalent (or such other thresholds as the Chief Financial Officer may specify for particular countries from time to time).
+Qube Personnel must seek approval in writing if they intend to offer or provide a benefit if the benefit is valued above the relevant Benefit Threshold or foreign currency equivalent (or such other thresholds as the Chief Financial Officer may specify for particular countries from time to time).

-Qube Personnel seeking approval must consult with their Manager to determine whether it is the Manager or another person from whom the approval must be sought, as approvals may only be given by named personnel, in accordance with their respective divisional limits, as set out in the DOA Policy.
+Qube Representatives seeking approval must consult with their Manager to determine whether it is the Manager or another person from whom the approval must be sought, as approvals may only be given by named personnel, in accordance with their respective divisional limits, as set out in Qube's Delegation of Authority (DOA) Policy.
+Qube Contractors must seek approval from their Responsible Manager.